chrisspencer1013/NHacks_Android/README.md

 *How could we improve this?
 Think creatively!*

 Ways to improve:
-- Use `ENUM` to stanardize and clean up choices (with built in random choices!)
+- Use `ENUM` to standardize and clean up choices (with built in random choices!)
 - Add photos of rock, paper, and scissors to show what the user and computer chose
 - Refactor -> Pull out common functionality to reusable methods
 - Multiplayer!
 Over bluetooth or wifi!